jaredar1232/the-zebra-frontend-redux/README.md

 5. The mock server and app do not need to be running to run the tests, it is however fine if they are.
 Simply run "npm test" in a terminal and then press "a" to run full test suit.

+SideNotes:

+Structure:
+App has two components to it > Nav and Deck
+Nav is at the top followed by Deck
+Deck then maps the carrier data to many Cards
+A Card is composed of several smaller components.
+See CardComponents folder.

+CSS naming follows: BEM naming conventions.
+See http://getbem.com/naming/ for more info.

 ## Available Scripts

 In the project directory, you can run: